Yes, You Need a Fertilizer Spreader (Not Your Hands) To Treat Your Lawn—These 9 Tested Best

 Holding Capacity

 It is important to know the spreader’s holding capacity because that will determine how often the spreader will have to be refilled based on the size of the area it needs to cover.
-Ideally, users will want to simply fill the spreader once and deposit the treatment on the entire area.
+Ideally, users will want to simply fill the spreader once and deposit the treatment over the entire area.

 Holding capacity and lawn size go hand in hand.
 A handheld spreader is well suited for small lawns up to 1,500 square feet.
-For medium-size lawns up to 5,000 square feet, a small walk-behind spreader suits the job.
+For medium-sized lawns up to 5,000 square feet, a small walk-behind spreader suits the job.
 Large walk-behind spreaders work well for yards up to about 20,000 square feet.
 Go for a tow-behind spreader if the yard is larger than half an acre.

 Spreading Capacity